Adding a truck cap to a pickup truck is both simple, and a good upgrade.

-If you own a pickup truck, you might want to consider putting a truck cap on it.
-Installing one not only lets you to protect your cargo, but it also gives your pickup added value.
-Because there are several styles and options to choose from, you can customize the look of your vehicle based on your personal preferences.
-Some studies have even found evidence that you may save in fuel costs when driving a pickup with a truck cap as it may reduce wind drag.
-No matter your reason for wanting to install one, it only takes a few steps and the help of a friend.
+If you own or want to buy a pickup truck, you might want to consider putting a truck cap on it.
+Installing one not only protects your cargo, but it also gives your pickup added value.
+Multiple styles allow you to customize the look of your vehicle based on your personal preferences.

 Once you have found the truck cap for your pickup, it is time to prepare it for installation.
 The first step to putting a truck cap on your pickup is preparing it with weather stripping.
 You want to create a tight seal between the cap and your pickup bed.
-This will help fight wind drag, as well as assist in protecting your cargo from the elements.
+This will help fight wind drag and protect your cargo from the elements.

 To prevent scratching and denting of your truck cap, you should place the blanket on a flat grassy or unpaved area.
 You will need the help of a friend to turn it over and gently place it down.

-Step 2: Apply weather stripping.
+Apply weather stripping for the truck topper.
 Adhesive foam stripping should be used to create a tight seal.

-Step 1: Turn over truck cap right side up and line up with your pickup bed.
+Turn the truck cap over right side up and line up with your pickup bed.
 Have a friend assist you in lifting it.

 Before starting, open your tailgate.
 When you turn over and lift the truck cap, have your friend hold one side while you hold the other.
-Slowly walk the truck cap over the pickup bed until you each have it lined up as best as possible on both sides.
+Slowly walk the truck cap over the pickup bed until both of you have it lined up as best as possible on the two sides.
 Gently lower it onto the pickup bed.

 The final step to putting a truck cap on your pickup is securing it.
 You can further tighten the clamps by hand with your socket wrench.
 However, you may also choose to use an impact power wrench with a socket adapter to securely tighten the clamps as much as possible.

-Putting a truck cap on your pickup is a nice addition to your vehicle.
-It gives you versatility by allowing you to transport cargo and adding personal customization, while increasing your pickup’s value.
-The steps are as simple as finding the right truck cap for your pickup, preparing it by applying weather stripping, aligning it with your pickup bed, and securing the truck cap to complete installation.
+A truck cap is a nice addition to your vehicle.
+It gives you versatility by allowing you to transport cargo and add personal customization, while also increasing your pickup’s value.
 When you are done, you will be driving around with a new asset attached to your pickup.